Spend your summer interning or join an experiential program abroad

 - Some programs include a mandatory program fee.
 Students can learn about whether or not such a fee exists on each program's respective web page.

-- Summer program fees may include supplemental international emergency health insurance, accommodations, ground transportation, some meals, site visits and field trips, and internship placement (if applicable).
+- Summer program fees may include supplemental international emergency health insurance, in-countryaccommodations, ground transportation, some meals, site visits and field trips, and internship placement (if applicable).
 Program specific websites will list any expenses in greater detail.

 - Students are typically responsible for their own airfare, immunizations, visas (if applicable), supplies, most meals, and other personal living expenses while on the program.

 - Status as a graduate student at American University.
 Non-AU graduate students may only apply to select programs (see program specific pages for eligibility).

 - Approved plan of study.
 As part of the application process, students should meet with their academic advisors to get approval for the courses they plan to take.

 Note: Each program will have additional eligibility requirements listed on its respective website.
 Please adhere to the specific eligibility requirements before submitting an application.